ZcashFoundation/zebra/book/src/dev/rfcs/drafts/0005-treestate.md

 `JoinSplit`s.

-Both Sprout and Sapling `NoteCommitment` trees must be computed for the whole block to validate, but Sprout, we need to compute interstitial treestates in between `JoinSplit`s in order to do the final consensus check for each/all `JoinSplit`s, not just for the whole block, like in Sapling.
+Both Sprout and Sapling `NoteCommitment` trees must be computed for the whole block to validate.
+For Sprout, we need to compute interstitial treestates in between `JoinSplit`s in order to do the final consensus check for each/all `JoinSplit`s, not just for the whole block, as in Sapling.

 For Sapling, at the block layer, we can iterate over all the transactions in order and if they have `Spend`s and/or `Output`s, we update our Nullifer set for